apausa/2_list/README.md

-# reminders
+# Reminders

 Frontend application where users can write reminders.
-Made with TypeScript and SCSS.

-Features React and Redux.
+Implements React and Redux.